-Of the ten small satellites which Voyager discovered,

-Cordelia and Ophelia

-appear to be the shepherding satellites for the bright Epsilon ring.
-Interestingly, both are within the Roche limit, where tidal forces pull solid bodies apart.
-Will they eventually be destroyed?
+Of the ten small satellites which Voyager discovered, Cordelia and Ophelia appear to be the shepherding satellites for the bright Epsilon ring.

 Neptune was the first planet to be discovered due to a mathematical prediction.
 After Herschel's discovery, Uranus was not moving as predicted.
 Until 1822, it seemed to accelerate in its orbit, and to slow after that.
 Two young mathematicians independently set out to solve the mystery.